 By Vivian Croll

-Vivian Croll is a retired Glebe resident who loves writing and taking photos.
+Vivian Croll is retired from The Ottawa Hospital and loves writing and photography.